To The Overwhelmed Mom Planning Her First Disney Vacation

 Mothers planning every.single.second and herding their exhausted families (with matching t-shirts) like sheep down Main Street because everything is scheduled and reserved to the minute.
 They can’t be late for the Haunted Mansion Fastpass, so they completely miss the amazing piano player at Casey’s corner.

 Adults arguing with Disney cast members ( literally the kindest people on earth) because the line at Prince Charming’s carousel was too long, so they couldn’t wait for the next ride or they would miss their reservation ( True story.
-AND…the carousel is never that long).
+AND…the carousel line is never that long).

 It’s not fun.